igorquintaes/Discans/README.md

 A production environment is defined as `ASPNETCORE_ENVIRONMENT` == `production`, case insensitively as Environment Variable.

-`Discans` Project runs the Discord bot to interact with user messages, and `Discans.WebJob` is a cron job who checks when there is a new manga release.
+`Discans` Project runs the Discord bot to interact with user messages, and `Discans.WebJob` is a cron job who checks when there is a new manga chapter released.

 ## Pending Developments

 - [x] Alert @Everyone
 - [x] Alert @User
 - [ ] Alert @Role
-- [ ] Alert @User by Private Message
+- [x] Alert @User by Direct Message